 Renting a Casket for a Funeral With Cremation

 There is an option besides buying.
 You can rent a traditional casket to be used during the funeral service.
 These caskets are sometimes referred to as ceremonial caskets.
-While prices vary, estimates for rental of a casket for the ceremony are $750-$1,500.
+While prices vary, estimates for the rental of a casket for the ceremony are $750-$1,500.

 How Ceremonial Caskets Work

 Ceremonial caskets are designed to hold a removable insert container.
 The insert, normally made of heavy cardboard, slides in and out of the rental casket.
 After the ceremony, the deceased is moved from the casket to the cremation chamber.
-From the outside the casket looks just like a traditional casket.
+From the outside, the casket looks just like a traditional casket.